Skip to main content

 Architecture

-Data Manipulation Panel options allow you to specify the URL for the GET requests to receive initial values and the POST, PUT, or PATCH requests to update values sent in the JSON format.
+Data Manipulation panel options allow you to specify the URL for the GET requests to receive initial values and the POST, PUT, or PATCH requests to update values sent in the JSON format.

-Data Manipulation Panel uses GET and POST/PUT requests to interact with API Server.
+Data Manipulation panel uses GET and POST/PUT requests to interact with API Server.

-Data Manipulation Panel uses GET and POST/PUT requests to interact with API Server.
+Data Manipulation panel uses GET and POST/PUT requests to interact with API Server.

 You can use any of the three methods to connect the plugin to an API server: